Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Conclusion

 \section{Conclusion}

 In this work we have proposed a platform for topological quantum computing based on a heterostructure between a high-$T_c$ $d$-wave superconductor and a quantum spin Hall insulator, which can be regarded as a higher-order topological superconductor.
-We demonstrated that, via tuning the a Zeeman field applied to the corner region and the superconducting order parameter, such a setup can realize non-Abelian Clifford gates of Majorana qubits that are protected by time-reversal and charge conjugation symmetries, as well as phase gates protected by $U(1)$ symmetries.
+We demonstrated that, via tuning the a Zeeman field applied to the corner region and the superconducting order parameter, such a setup can realize non-Abelian Clifford gates of Majorana qubits that are protected by time-reversal and charge conjugation symmetries, as well as phase gates {(including the $\pi/8$ magic gates needed for universal topological quantum computing)} protected by U(1) symmetries.
 Within our analysis, interaction effects and generalization to a fractional quantum spin Hall states can naturally be incorporated.

 {In our proposed setup, the $d$-wave superconductor ensures a large critical temperature and a large critical field, making the manipulation of Majorana's} {via an external Zeeman field} {easier to realize in experiments.
 Recent advancements in low-dimensional materials have made the key components of the heterostructure, including $d$-wave} {superconductors} {(and its monolayer version~\cite{2019-bscco-mono}), quantum spin Hall insulators~\cite{2018-wte2} and two-dimensional ferromagnets~\cite{2dfmtsc}}{{, readily available.} { Other than the specific combination of ingredients in our proposal, our theoretical analysis is based on low-energy effective field theories, which can be easily adapted to other topological materials with magnetism and superconductivity.
 We note that recently signatures of parafermions have been observed in a similar setup with a fractional quantum Hall insulator~\cite{2020-kim-parafermions}.
 It will be extremely interesting to see if one can} {demonstrate} {and manipulate these non-Abelian anyons using the protocols we propose in this work.}